fncbook/fnc/appendix/glossary.md

 : Conjugate transpose of a complex matrix. (@definition-adjoint)

 advection equation
-: Archetypical PDE of hyperbolic type, representing transport phenomena. (@definition-advection-equation)
+: Archetypical PDE of hyperbolic type, representing transport phenomena. (@definition-advectionequation)

+algebraic convergence
+: Sequence in which the difference between sequence value and limit asymptotically decreases as an integer power of a step size or a number of nodes, appearing as a straight line on a log-log convergence plot. (@definition-algebraicconvergence)

 algorithm
 : List of instructions for transforming data into a result. (@section-intro-algorithms)